Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-However, you need to know how to do strategize, plan, and executive email marketing tactics correctly or you won’t get the results you need no matter how many messages you send or who you send them to.
+However, you need to know how to strategize, plan, and execute email marketing tactics correctly or you won’t get the results you need – no matter how many messages you send or who you send them to.

 Following are a variety of email marketing best practices and tips for the cannabis industry, so you can fully leverage the power of email marketing for your business.

 Your email marketing results are only as good as your strategy, plan, and execution of that plan.
 That means you need to define your email marketing strategy first.
 Your strategy encompasses what you’re trying to achieve through your email marketing investments.
 What are your goals?
 Answer that question before you do anything else.

 With your goals identified, you can create a plan to reach them.
 How will you use email marketing to find the right audience and send the right type of content to reach your goals?
 And finally, you need to define the tactics that you’ll implement to bring your plan to life.
 What kinds of messages will you send?
 What will you say in those messages?
 What will you offer?
 What actions do you want people to take after reading your messages so you reach your goals?

 You don’t want to waste money on email marketing that doesn’t bring you the best possible results, so put your strategy, plan, and tactics down on paper before you start sending campaigns.

 You can’t promote your products and services if you don’t have a list of people to send email messages to.
 But for many entrepreneurs, the first email marketing obstacle is figuring out how to get email addresses to create a list of people who match targeted buyer personas.

 In addition to your existing customer list (if you have one), you need to continually build your email marketing list to increase the number of leads you can communicate with and ultimately sell to.
 Start by casting a wide net and then use email marketing to push the people through your marketing funnel who are most likely to buy from you.

 There are a number of ways to build your email marketing list.
 Here are three of the most effective for cannabis and cannabis-related businesses to help you get started: